The CS degree you never got

-Jump start your career with the complete guide to computer science for self-taught developers.
+A complete introduction to computer science for self-taught developers.

 Written by Tom Johnson

-All of this leads to imposter syndrome: the gnawing fear that any day now our colleagues will realise we don’t have a clue what’s going on.
-I firmly believe that imposter syndrome is caused by not knowing what you don’t know.
-The ground underneath us feels unsteady because there are so many unknowns lurking there.
+Imposter syndrome is caused by not knowing what you don’t know.
+The ground feels unsteady because there are so many unknowns lurking beneath it.

 The Computer Science Book

-Everything you need to know, distilled into 250 pages
+Everything you need to know, in 250 pages

 - Computer architecture – how computers actually work

-- Operating systems - process management, memory, and file systems
+- Operating systems – processes, memory, and file systems

-- Computer networking - how data flows across the internet
+- Networking – how data flows across the internet

 - Concurrent programming – threads, locks, and parallel processing